deodandem/1134/content/_index.md

 <ul>
 <li>Attendance and participation in class and online
-<li>Two individual meetings with the instructor
+<li>Three individual meetings with the instructor
 <li>Timely completion of essay assignments
 </ul>